PortlandStatePowerLab/raspberrypi-tutorial/README.md

 ```

 We have also added the boost python libs to make implementation testing of each of our actors easier.
-The following installs the required boost libs. `cd ~/temp/boost_1_76_0 && ./bootstrap.sh --with-python=/usr/bin/python3 && sudo ./b2 --with-python install'
+The following installs the required boost libs. `cd ~/temp/boost_1_76_0 && ./bootstrap.sh --with-python=/usr/bin/python3 && sudo ./b2 --with-python install`

 ```shell
 cd ~/temp/boost_1_76_0